moomonkey/Deep_Learning_Resources/README.md

 # Deep_Learning_Resources
-Deep learning resources that comes from different sources and is the reason why this is a private resource, and one is the Deep learning course at Umeå University, Sweden (by Kalle Prorok) and additional resources from conferences, educational sources, and other relevant networks.
+Deep learning resources that comes from different sources.
+One is the Deep learning course at Umeå University, Sweden (by Kalle Prorok) and additional resources from conferences, educational sources, and other relevant networks, such as Machine Learning Tokyo

 # Python
 * Googles crash course in python: https://developers.google.com/edu/python/